andrewjamesford/andrewford-co-nz-11ty/content/articles/create-your-own-ui-component-library/index.md

 In the `Button.tsx` file you can see the properties for the component have been defined with `interface ButtonProps`.
 Notice the "size" with options of small, medium and large.
 We are going to make some adjustments to the CSS and logic of the component to work with CSS Modules.

-Open the `button.module.css` file and rename the CSS classes from [Kebab Case](https://www.freecodecamp.org/news/programming-naming-conventions-explained/#what-is-kebab-case) to [Camel Case](https://www.freecodecamp.org/news/programming-naming-conventions-explained/#what-is-camel-case).
-Also rename to a more generic name, I removed the "storybook" from my class names.
+Open the `button.module.css` file and rename the CSS classes from [kebab-case](https://www.freecodecamp.org/news/programming-naming-conventions-explained/#what-is-kebab-case) to [camelCase](https://www.freecodecamp.org/news/programming-naming-conventions-explained/#what-is-camel-case).
+We will also rename to a more generic name, by removing the "storybook" from the  class names.

 {% image "./content/articles/create-your-own-ui-component-library/rename-css.png", "Rename CSS from kebab case to camel case", "(min-width: 30em) 50vw, 100vw" %}